 - Paperback: 272 pages

-For close to a decade, The Birth Partner: A Complete Guide to Childbirth has been the go-to reads for healthcare professionals and doulas.
+For close to a decade, this book has been the go-to reads for healthcare professionals and doulas.

 The book is designed not for those about to do the pushing but for those who will be there right next to them during childbirth.